Wildcard Matching

-wildcard pattern matching with support for '?' and '*' where:
+, implement wildcard matching with support for the following:

-any sequence of characters (including the empty sequence).
+matches any sequence of characters (including an empty sequence).

 Example 1: